2good4hisowngood/LangChain/README.md

+# no one should use this, it's just a lab repo for testing 👍
 # LangChain App

 This application is a Flask API that provides chat, agent, and memory functionalities using the LangChain library.
 It is built with Docker for easy setup and deployment.